urbanairship/ruby-library/docs/automations.rst

 Individual Automation Lookup
 ----------------------------

-This is for looking up a single automation with a given id.
+This is for looking up a single automation with a given ID.

 .. code-block:: ruby